What are the retention schedules?

 How do I read these schedules?

-We suggest that once you find the retention schedules you need, make a note of the future for when similar documents are to be stored.
+We suggest that once you find the retention schedules you need, make a note for future reference.